Jonathan2251/lbd/source/genobj.rst

     }

-The other functions in Cpu0MCCodeEmitter.cpp are called by these two functions.
+The other functions in `Cpu0MCCodeEmitter.cpp` are called by these two functions.

-After encoder, the following code will write the encode instructions to buffer.
+After encoding, the following code will write the encoded instructions to the buffer.

 .. rubric:: src/lib/MC/MCELFStreamer.cpp
 .. code-block:: c++